 12. Maintain customer communication with newsletters

-Businesses that look forward to nourishing customer loyalty, must keep your email subscribers in the loop on the latest and greatest news from your brand.
+Businesses that look forward to nourishing customer loyalty, must keep their email subscribers in the loop on the latest and greatest news from their brand.

 How to retain customers with newsletters?

 - When you launch a new product or feature, you can send emails to update them about the recent add-ons to your brand.

 - Email newsletters allow you to send targeted information to your audience, helping customers feel catered to and encouraging them to engage more with your brand.